Lemoncode/react-typescript-samples/readme.md

 ### [03 State](https://github.com/Lemoncode/react-typescript-samples/tree/master/hooks/03_State)

-Starting from sample 02, Let's the user change the name to be displayed.
+Starting from sample 02, let's the user change the name to be displayed.

 Introduce a basic React concept, handling State using hooks.